Back to Top

 What else is required for admission to my program?

-All students who are offered acceptance to a Health Sciences program will be required to submit to a criminal background check.
-Most programs also require a health examination record and an American Heart Association Basic Life Support (BLS)/CPR certification.
+All students who are offered acceptance to a Health Sciences program must submit to a criminal background check.
+Most programs also require a health examination record and an American Heart Association Basic Life Support (BLS) CPR certification.
 Some programs also require a urine drug screen.
 Final acceptance will be dependent on successful completion of these specific program requirements.

 Be sure to review the requirements for your specific program before you apply.